 Examen for Civic Life

-As we prepare as a University community for the election, the Office of Campus Ministries invites you to pray reflectively together.
+As we continue to prepare for upcoming local elections as a University community, the Office of Campus Ministries invites you to pray reflectively together.
 Using the Examen, a prayer exercise rooted in the spiritual exercises of St. Ignatius of Loyola, we will together pray to discern and reflect in specific ways about the interrelationship between Gospel values and political engagement.
-Students, administrators, faculty, and staff will lead this video prayer experience on Monday, November 2, premiering at 7 p.m. on The University of Scranton YouTube channel.
-You can view the Examen for Civic Life here.
+Students, administrators, faculty, and staff lead this video prayer experience that you can view on The University of Scranton YouTube channel here.

 Before you cast your ballot, it is important that you first reflect on your own values to consider what issues and platforms are most important to you as you seek the right candidate.
 The next step is to learn more about the candidates running for office.
 You can consider